Delay on broadcast erasure channels under random linear combinations: Delay under uncoded transmission

 \section{Delay under uncoded transmission}

 The $r^{\rm th}$ ($r \in \Nbb$) moment of delay under UT, $\Ebb\left[ X_{n:n}^{r} \right]$, is investigated in this section.
-We first give lower and upper bounds (\S\ref{ssec:utbounds}), then derive an exact closed-form expression using (moment) generating function (\S\ref{ssec:utexact}).
-Finally this section closes with further remarks on related work.
+We first give lower and upper bounds (\S\ref{ssec:utbounds}), then derive an exact closed-form expression using the (moment) generating function (\S\ref{ssec:utexact}), after which this section closes with further remarks on related work.
 Throughout this section we assume A2: state-independent receptions, heterogeneous receivers.
 State-independence follows from the fact that under UT there is no coding.